simutool/dm-reader/README.md

 # About

-A tool to read a domain model (ontology) represented in excel into python dict data structures.
+A tool to map a domain model (ontology) represented in excel into python dict data structures.
 See provided xlsx file for an example.

 # Extracting data from Excel file